 - Kigali: The most significant area of operations is in our Kigali office, where we work with small businesses in various industries.
 Business Development Advisors and Loan Officers provide hundreds of entrepreneurs with a comprehensive suite of services annually.

 - Secondary Cities and Host Communities: Inkomoko opened our Musanze office to provide advisory to the growing tourism industry in Rwanda.
-As Rwanda’s secondary city strategy includes economic development in smaller cities, we also support entrepreneurs in Kirehe District, Gatsibo District, Karongi, Rulindo, Nyamata, and Masoro.
+As Rwanda’s secondary city strategy includes economic development in smaller cities, we also support entrepreneurs in Kirehe District, Gatsibo District, Karongi, Rubavu, Nyamata, and Huye.
 This approach integrates smaller cities with larger ones and refugee communities with their hosts.

 - Refugee Camps: Inkomoko began working with Burundian and Congolese refugees in 2016 with the advent of the cash-transfer program.
 We support small businesses to launch and grow and hire refugee colleagues to work alongside companies for tailored advisory.
 Inkomoko operates in all five refugee camps in Rwanda: Mahama, Nyabiheke, Kiziba, Kigeme, and Mugombwa.